Computational Aspects of Nearly Single-Peaked Electorates: Introduction

-Traditionally, the complexity of such attacks is studied under the assumption that, in each election, any admissible vote can occur.
+Traditionally, the complexity of such ``attacks'' is studied under the assumption that, in each election, any admissible vote can occur.
 However, there are many elections where the diversity of the votes is limited in the sense that there are admissible votes nobody would ever cast.
-One of the best known examples is \emph{single-peakedness}, introduced by Black~\cite{black}.
-It assumes that the votes are polarized along some linear axis.
-The study of the computational aspects of elections with single-peaked preferences was initiated by Walsh~\cite{wal:c:uncertainty} (see also the work of Faliszewski et al.~\cite{fal-hem-hem-rot:j:shield}, and Brandt et al.~\cite{bra-bri-hem-hem:c:single-peaked}).
-Many problems which are $\np$-hard in the general case turn out to be easy for single-peaked societies.
-A recent line of research initiated by Conitzer~\cite{con:j:single-peaked} and by Escoffier, Lang and \"{O}tzt\"{u}rk~\cite{esc-lan-oez:c:single-peak} suggests that many elections are not perfectly single-peaked but are \emph{close} to it with respect to some metric.
-In the work of Faliszewski, Hemaspaandra, and Hemaspaandra~\cite{fal-hem-hem:c:nearly-single-peaked} various notions of nearly single-peaked elections were introduced and it was shown that the complexity of manipulative actions jumps back to \np-hardness in many cases.
+One of the best known examples is the \emph{single-peaked} domain, introduced by \citeA{black}.
+It is based on the assumption that the votes are polarized along some linear axis and voters prefer candidates closer to their ideal candidate on this axis over candidates farther away.
+The study of the computational aspects of elections with single-peaked preferences was initiated by \citeA{wal:c:uncertainty}, followed by fundamental contributions by \citeA{fal-hem-hem-rot:j:shield} and \citeA{bra-bri-hem-hem:j:single-peaked}.
+The general conclusion of these papers is that many voting problems which are $\np$-hard in the general case turn out to be easy for single-peaked societies.

+A recent line of research initiated by \citeA{con:j:single-peaked} suggests that many elections are not perfectly single-peaked but are \emph{close} to it with respect to some measure.
+In the work of \citeA{fal-hem-hem:j:nearly-single-peaked} various notions of nearly single-peaked elections were introduced and it was shown that the complexity of manipulative actions jumps back to \np-hardness in many cases.